mechatroner/vscode_rainbow_csv/DEV_README.md

 ### Running unit tests for the extension inside VSCode:
-1. In console in rainbow_csv directory run `npm install --only=dev` - OK to run the command in WSL while launching in Windows.
+1. In console in rainbow_csv directory run `npm install` - OK to run the command in WSL while launching in Windows.
 This will install the dependencies, including `vscode/lib/testrunner`
 2. Open rainbow_csv directory in VSCode switch to "Extension Tests" mode and click run

 Example of minimalistic test setup: